 Christie Brown’s figurative practice is informed by an interest in our relationship with objects and the significance and relevance of museum collections and archaic artefacts to contemporary art.
 Archaeology presents a fragmented narrative of past lives and holds parallels with the practice of psychoanalysis where layers are carefully stripped away to reveal hidden information.
 Her work references these archaic traces as well as the mythology, narrative and symbolism associated with clay and its relationship with other materials such as wax, bronze and plaster.
 She often presents her work through site or theme-specificity and her making method of press-moulding allows her to explore the nature of repetition though installation and series.

 Christie Brown is an artist and Emerita Professor of Ceramics at the University of Westminster in London.
 She graduated from Harrow School of Art in 1982 and set up her north London studio that year.
 At Westminster she taught on the BA, MA and PhD programmes while maintaining and developing her sculptural practice.
 She was Principal Investigator on the AHRC funded project Ceramics in the Expanded Field, awarded to the University’s Ceramics Research Centre (CRC-UK) in 2011, and continues as a member of the CRC-UK.
 She has exhibited her ceramic sculpture widely in the UK and abroad and frequently lectured about her practice at international residencies and conferences.
 Her work is featured in several private and public collections in Europe and the USA, including the Victoria and Albert Museum UK and the Mint Museum USA.
+She is represented by Messums Gallery, London and Wiltshire.

 2016- Emerita Professor of Ceramics, University of Westminster